 Viking Ocean's home page is at: https://www.vikingcruises.com/oceans.
 You may click on the "360° Tour" link to see the interiors of one of the ships.

-We had been to Lisbon in 2009, and to Bermuda in 2013, therefore the only port that was new to us was the Ponta Delgada of the Sao Miguel Island of the Azores of Portugal.
+We went to Lisbon in 2009, and to Bermuda in 2013, so, the only port that was new to us was the Ponta Delgada on the Sao Miguel Island in the Azores of Portugal.
 We heard that the Azores felt like New Zealand, although we have not been to New Zealand.

-CRUISE: We knew that if we were to book with an outside travel agent we would receive a few hundred dollars of OBC (On Board Credit), but for several reasons we won't bore you here we decided to book directly with Viking.
+CRUISE: We knew that if we were to book with an outside travel agent we would receive a few hundred dollars of OBC (On Board Credit), but for several reasons we won't bore you here, we decided to book directly with Viking.
 We paid $2199/pp (after applying a $100 new-customer discount) for a 270-sq-ft Deluxe Veranda.
-Air fare was included, free of charge from over 150 US cities.
+Air fares were included, free of charge from over 150 US cities.

 AIR: We flew TAP Portugal from Boston -> Lisbon, and then flew AA from Miami -> Boston.
-If your flight departed too early in the day or had a tight connection, call Viking soon after receiving your air itinerary to discuss and request change before tickets were issued.
+If your flight departs too early in the day or have a tight connection, call Viking soon after receiving your air itinerary to discuss and request a change before tickets are issued.
 You just have to be your own advocate.

 Guidebooks and Online Resources:

 Lisbon - https://www.whatsinport.com/Portugal.html and Rick Steves' Portugal guidebook.